-Communication with the pre-approved plan sponsor and administrator
+Communication with the pre-approved plan provider and administrator

-Pay close attention to all communications from your pre-approved plan sponsor and administrator.
+Pay close attention to all communications from your pre-approved plan provider and administrator.
 Make sure you fully understand these communications and promptly provide any requested information.
 Keep the opinion or advisory letter for your pre-approved plan.
-You must promptly sign any plan amendments sent to you by your pre-approved plan sponsor (if a signature is required).
-If your sponsor signs amendments on your behalf, send copies of these to your plan administrator.
+You must promptly sign any plan amendments sent to you by your pre-approved plan provider (if a signature is required).
+If your provider signs amendments on your behalf, send copies of these to your plan administrator.

 Coordination with payroll